synogen/mpp/readme.md

 Reads data from a Voltronic/MPPSolar inverter and publishes it to MQTT with Home Assistant discovery.
 Right now this is just an incomplete testbed but publishing QPIGS values works.

+Tested with a MPPSolar PIP5048GEW and a CH340 USB to serial adapter from Aliexpress.

+TODO more logging
+TODO timestamp logs

 ## Build
 1. `mvn clean`